MingSiro71/howto/README.md

     'export PATH=${PATH}:${HOME}/howto/bin' >> ~/.bashrc
     source .bashrc
     ```
     Please replace ".bashrc" to ".zshrc" if you use zsh, or some other setting file for your shell.

-## Memorize comamnd
+## Memorize command
     Use "theway" and you will asked how to do it.
 Type knowledge to keep then type "q" at the first character of the new line and type enter to finish.
     ```
     theway do something
     > type knowledge (finish with "q"):